 Spinach works equally awesome when served raw or steamed in the microwave for a few minutes, while also letting you microwave it for 2-3 minutes until it’s wilted.
 The stalks need to be removed only when eating spinach raw, otherwise you can simply slice and cook them along with the leaves.

-Apart from added raw in cold or warm salads, spinach also works as a cooked side dish in pasta sauces and soups.
+Apart from being added raw in cold or warm salads, spinach also works as a cooked side dish in pasta sauces and soups.
 Egg preparations like quiches, omelets and soufflés also have spinach as a popular element.

 Spinach and silverbeet grow differently